The Expert Advisory Network

 What we do

 If you need support for your project and there’s a government team that can provide that expertise, we’ll help you find them.
-The EAN can help frame problems, scope projects, and identify available in-house capability to support your work.
+The EAN can help frame problems, scope projects, and identify available in-house teams to support your project.

 The EAN makes it easier to find in-house capabilities to support your project: